 This is the most attractive yet deceptive mistake!

-This is the most common one and when you are hiring a commercial contractor, you get quotes from many persons and will be comparing each one with others and the natural tendency will be to select the one that has come with the lowest price tag.
-This is due to the reason that you want to keep the project cost low and this is not the best place to decide solely on the price alone.
+This is the most common one, and when you are hiring a commercial contractor, you get quotes from many persons and will be comparing each one with others, and the natural tendency will be to select the one that has come with the lowest price tag.
+This is because you want to keep the project cost low, and this is not the best place to decide solely on the price alone.

-You will be aware that most of the time the cheapest will never be the best things and the best things come with their price tag.
-So, do not go with the one that has quoted the lowest price as he may not be the best person to trust.
-He may be a person who is not sure of the real requirements of the project or maybe a person who wants to complete the project as he wants without taking into account what you want from the project.
+You will be aware that most of the time, the cheapest will never be the best things, and the best things come with their price tag.
+So, please do not go with the one that has quoted the lowest price as he may not be the best person to trust.
+He may be a person who is not sure of the project’s real requirements or maybe a person who wants to complete the project as he wants without taking into account what you want from the project.

 Mistake No. 2: Failure To Consider The References:

 Never Forget, reference is the only evidence!

 It is routine to ask for references from their past homeowners- customers with whom they have worked.
 The intention behind this is to see how they have conducted themselves during the past projects and how they have treated their past customers.
 This will show how desirable is the person to become your commercial contractor.